Los Angeles County officials open cooling centers and urge residents to keep social distance during heat wave – Up News Info Los Angeles

 RELATED: Angelenos Urged To Resist Going To Neighboring County Beaches During Heat Wave

-The Los Angeles Parks and Recreation Department has opened four cooling centers.
-They will be open on Fridays and Saturdays from 11 a.m. at 6 p.m.
-They will follow social distancing guidelines.
+Los Angeles officials have opened several cooling centers.
+They will be open on Saturdays and Sundays from noon to 6 p.m. and follow the guidelines of social distancing.

 They are located at:

-- Sherman Oaks East Valley Adult Center: 5056 Van Nuys Blvd.
-Sherman Oaks
+- Sherman Oaks East Valley Adult Center, 5056 Van Nuys Blvd., Sherman